 The clinicians on our team confirmed the form and content of these operationalized scoring systems and provided initial values for the thresholds which they believed made the operationalizations capture the intent of the original manual scoring systems.
-For instance, the initial hand pointing thresholds were $15^{\circ}$ and $30^{\circ}$ .
+For instance, the initial hand pointing thresholds were 15° and 30°.

-Starting from these initial values, we created a range of possible values for each parameter (see "Appendix 4"), then selected parameter values via a 5-fold stratified cross-validation that maximized AUC.
+Starting from these initial values, we created a range of possible values for each parameter (see Appendix D), then selected parameter values via a 5-fold stratified cross-validation that maximized AUC.
 This maximization of the AUC ensures that our operationalized versions of the manual scoring systems provide an upper bound on the performance the scoring system is capable of.

-Table 6 and Fig. 9 show the performance for each operationalized scoring system on the screening task.
+Table 6 and Figure 9 show the performance for each operationalized scoring system on the screening task.

 The manual version of some of the scoring systems we operationalized have previously been evaluated on the task of screening for general dementia.
-Results reported for Shulman ranged from 0.66 (Storey et al. 2002) to 0.79 (Storey et al. 2001), while our operationalization of Shulman yielded 0.67 on memory impairment disorders and 0.71 on vascular cognitive disorders.
-Results reported for Mendez ranged from 0.70 (Storey et al. 2002) to 0.78 (Storey et al. 2001), while our operationalization of Mendez gave us 0.72 on memory impairment disorders and 0.67 (Lourenço et al. 2008), while our operationalization gave us 0.73 on memory impairment disorders and 0.69 on vascular cognitive disorders.
+Results reported for Shulman ranged from 0.66 (Storey et al, 2002) to 0.79 (Storey et al, 2001), while our operationalization of Shulman yielded 0.67 on memory impairment disorders and 0.71 on vascular cognitive disorders.
+Results reported for Mendez ranged from 0.70 (Storey et al, 2002) to 0.78 (Storey et al, 2001), while our operationalization of Mendez gave us 0.72 on memory impairment disorders and 0.70 on vascular cognitive disorders.
+Manos achieved 0.67 (Lourenço et al, 2008), while our operationalization gave us 0.73 on memory impairment disorders and 0.69 on vascular cognitive disorders.
 Thus, while there is a range of accuracies reported for these algorithms due in part to their being evaluated on different datasets and for different groupings of conditions (general dementia vs. memory impairment disorders/vascular cognitive disorders), our operationalized scoring systems achieve similar accuracies, providing a check on our operationalization process.

 We then used a variety of machine learning methods on the op-clinician features and the simplest features.
-The lower part of Table 6 shows AUCs for the best machine learning algorithm on these two feature sets, followed by the AUCs of the best machine learning
+The lower part of Table 6 shows AUCs for the best machine learning algorithm on these two feature sets, followed by the AUCs of the best machine learning algorithm on all features (reproduced from Section 4 for comparison).
+We can see that all three machine learning models are much more accurate than the operationalized scoring systems, even when using identical features (the op-clinician features), or ones that are even easier to measure (the simplest features).